babahadjsaid/LIO-SAM/README.md

+# Update
+The package has been adapted to run on ROS2 Humble, based on the work of [TixiaoShan](https://github.com/TixiaoShan/LIO-SAM). and also to be integrated with the [Traversability_analysis](https://github.com/babahadjsaid/traversability_analysis) package for unstructured terrain traversability.
 # LIO-SAM
 **A real-time lidar-inertial odometry package.
 We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.
 A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch?v=A0H8CoORZJU).**

 <p align='center'>